Performance of Numeric Data Types in PL/SQL

 Both BINARY_FLOAT and BINARY_DOUBLE out-perform the NUMBER data type, but the fact they use machine arithmetic can potentially make them less portable.
 The same mathematical operations performed on two different underlying architectures may result in minor rounding errors.
 If portability is your primary concern, then you should use the NUMBER type, otherwise you can take advantage of these types for increased performance.

-Similar to SIMPLE_INTEGER, SIMPLE_FLOAT and SIMPLE_DOUBLE provide improved performance in natively compiled code because of the removal of NULL checking.
+Similar to SIMPLE_INTEGER, SIMPLE_FLOAT and SIMPLE_DOUBLE provide improved performance in natively compiled code because of the removal of the code path associated with NULL processing, since they can't be assigned a NULL value.

 For more information see: